-Five (5) directors are to be elected at the Annual Meeting to serve until the next annual meeting of stockholders and until their successors have been elected and qualified.
-Set forth in the table below are the names of all persons nominated for election as directors (all of whom are currently directors) by a majority of the Company's independent directors, the principal occupation or employment of each nominee for at least the past five years, his present positions with the Company, his qualifications to serve as a director, other board memberships of public companies, and the year he was first elected a director.
+Six (6) directors are to be elected at the Annual Meeting to serve until the next annual meeting of stockholders and until their successors have been elected and qualified.
+Set forth in the table below are the names of all persons nominated for election as directors (all of whom are currently directors) by a majority of the Company's independent directors, the principal occupation or employment of each nominee for at least the past five years, their present positions with the Company, their qualifications to serve as a director, other public company directorships, and the year they were first elected as a director of the Company.